lavanet/docs/docs/lava-node/node-use-installer.md

 :::tip SETUP COMPLETE?
 You are now running a Node in the Lava network 🎉🥳!

-Congrats, happy to have you here 😻 Celebrate it with us in the Discord.
+Congrats, happy to have you here 😻 Celebrate it with us on Discord.

 When you're ready, start putting the node to use **as a validator**:
 [<RoadmapItem icon="🧑‍⚖️" title="Power as a Validator" description="Validate blocks, secure the network, earn rewards"/>](/validator-intro.md)